Contexter/FountainAI/README.md

-### `README.md`

 # Road to FountainAI

 ## Introduction

-Welcome to "FountainAI's Vapor," the road story of setting up and deploying FountainAI, an AI-driven model designed to analyze and process theatrical and screenplay scripts.
+Welcome to "FountainAI's Vapor," the story of setting up and deploying FountainAI, an AI-driven model designed to analyze and process theatrical and screenplay scripts.
 Leveraging the power of Vapor, Docker, and modern CI/CD practices, this guide will take you through every step, from initial setup to deploying a Dockerized Vapor application managed by a CI/CD pipeline.

 ### FountainAI Network Graph